lyz-code/blue-book/docs/cpu.md

     cooler into a compatible RGB motherboard header, to turn the lights off without turning off the PC.

+* Check that the CPU has GPU if you don't want to use an external graphic card.
+    Otherwise the BIOS won't start.

 ## Market analysis

 After a quick review I'm deciding between the [Dark Rock